adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 ## Intro

 I am delighted I got the opportunity to work on ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
-I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: "Discovering Novel Biomarkers for Pan Cancers".
+I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: "**Discovering Novel Biomarkers for Pan Cancers**".
 I also worked closely with one of my classmates James Conolly.

 In this blog post, I wrote about my experience and the outcomes of my research project.